ReSEED 8, for previously trained SEED leaders, will be held April 12 to 14, 2019, in Seattle, Washington.

-If you cannot attend this ReSEED, but are interested in future sessions, please let us know and we will keep you posted.
+If this session time does not work for you but you are interested in a future session, please let us know and we will keep you posted.

 ReSEED attendees have told us what the event has meant to them: